jusotoTEC/iterative_GLTRTA/README.md

-# MATLAB Code from Numerical Experiments in Paper *"A modified proximal point algorithm for solving a generalized low-tubal-rank tensor approximation problem based on the t-product"*
+# MATLAB Code for Numerical Experiments in the Paper *"A modified proximal point algorithm for solving a generalized low-tubal-rank tensor approximation problem based on the t-product"*

 ## Author